SteffenReith/J1Sc/README.md

 3. Change directory to the new clone of SpinalHDL and run "sbt publish-local" inside

 4. Change directory to J1Sc

+5. Install gforth (e.g. sudo apt-get install gforth)

-5. Run "cd toolchain/forth && make && cd ../.." to build the forth core
+6. Run "cd toolchain/forth && make && cd ../.." to build the forth core
    system

-6. Build J1Sc (either using the VHDL or the Verilog version).
+7. Build J1Sc (either using the VHDL or the Verilog version) by "sbt run".
 The generated files can be found in "gen/src/vhdl/J1SoC.vhd" and "gen/src/verilog/J1SoC.v".
    The Xilinx Vivado project file "J1Sc.xpr" for the VHDL version can be